-Hemineglect, also known as left neglect, refers to a cognitive disorder that causes a person to ignore an entire side of their body.
+Left neglect (a type of hemispatial neglect) refers to a disorder of attention that causes a person to have difficulty noticing, attending to, and responding to stimuli on the left side of their body.
 It typically occurs after damage to the brain’s right hemisphere.

-Patients with neglect after brain injury might leave one side of their plate untouched during meals or might bump into objects on their left side.
+Patients with neglect or inattention after brain injury might leave one side of their plate untouched during meals or might bump into objects on their affected side.

 These actions are unintentional, but they can have serious consequences for a person’s safety.